meltano/meltano/docs/src/docs/command-line-interface.md

 meltano permissions grant <spec_file> --db snowflake [--dry] [--diff] [--full-refresh]
 ```

-Given the parameters to connect to a Snowflake account and a YAML file (a "spec") representing the desired database configuration, this command makes sure that the configuration of that database matches the spec.
-If there are differences, it will return the sql commands required to make it match the spec.
+Given the parameters to connect to a Snowflake account and a YAML file (a "spec") representing the desired database configuration, this command makes sure that the configuration of that database matches the spec in an additive manner.
+If there are differences, it will return the sql grant commands required to make it match the spec.
+If there are additional permissions set in the database this command will not create the necessary revoke commands with the exception of:

+* Role membership for Users and Roles

 We currently support only Snowflake, as [pgbedrock](https://github.com/Squarespace/pgbedrock) can be used for managing the permissions in a Postgres database.